ClementTsang/aoc_2021/day_05/README.md

 # Day 5

 PHP day today.
-I've never written PHP before, but it was simple enough to figure out what to use - the joys of being used to imperative languages, I guess.
+I've never written PHP before, but it was simple enough to figure out what to use - the joys of being used to C-like imperative languages, I guess.

 One thing that I'll admit got me was that I tried to do something silly like: